-Our branching model has two permanent branches, develop and master.
-We aim at using develop as the main branch, where all features are merged.
-In this sense, we use the master branch to push the release versions of the binding for the KHIVA library.
+Our branching model has one permanent branch, master.
+We aim at using master as the main branch, where all features are merged.
+In this sense, we also use the master branch to contain the release versions of the Python Khiva library by means of git tags.